reek-dev/hibernate-reference/src/hibernate/secondstep/README.md

-# This folder contains the basics of developing using Hibernate
+# This folder contains the basics of annotating using Hibernate (no CRUD here)

-### Hibernate development process
+### Step-by-step process

 - Add the Hibernate configuration file (`hibernate.cfg.xml`) in your `src` folder.
 This file is known as a DTD.
 Its standard is available in `https://hibernate.org/dtd/` <br><br>